Gail Rubin, CT, The Doyenne of Death®, helps get end-of-life and funeral planning conversations started with a light touch on a serious subject.

 As an award-winning speaker, she uses humor and funny film clips to attract people to topics many would rather avoid: taking care of advance medical directives, estate planning and funeral planning.
 She is an active member of the National Speakers Association serving as the 2019-2020 president of the New Mexico Chapter, and is active in Toastmasters International.

-Gail pioneered the Death Cafe movement in the United States by hosting the first one west of the Mississippi in Albuquerque, New Mexico in September 2012.
+Gail pioneered the Death Cafe movement in the United States.
+She hosted the first Death Cafe west of the Mississippi in Albuquerque, New Mexico in September, 2012.

-She is a Certified Celebrant, a Life Tribute professional personally trained by Doug Manning and Glenda Stansbury of the In-Sight Institute, the leading U.S. organization that trains Funeral Celebrants.
+She is also a Certified Celebrant, a Life Tribute professional personally trained by Doug Manning and Glenda Stansbury of the In-Sight Institute, the leading U.S. organization that trains Funeral Celebrants.

 Gail is a member of the Association for Death Education and Counseling and the International Cemetery, Cremation and Funeral Association.
 She volunteers with the Chevra Kaddisha, a group that ritually prepares the bodies of Jews for burial, and she serves on the cemetery committee for her synagogue.

 Rubin is a breast cancer survivor who began her cancer journey in the summer of 2008.
 She observes, “Nothing reminds you of your own mortality more than a brush with something as serious and transforming as cancer.”

 For a different take on Gail Rubin, read her draft obituary here.